 Small amounts of money remain available from agreements signed prior to 1 April 2014, in relation to sustainable transport improvements and improvements to open spaces.
 If you would like to enquire whether any s.106 monies might be available in your ward please contact us for a list of available s.106 money in your ward.
 Should you have an idea to spend some of the money then please contact

 your ward councillor who can discuss the idea with you and get in contact with the relevant council officers to see if a project is viable and within the terms of the S.106 agreement under which the monies were received.

 Individual s.106 agreements associated with planning applications validated since July 2008 and a selection of earlier agreements can be viewed by looking at the record of the planning application to which the s.106 Agreement is connected on the

-Monitoring information relevant to s.106, including affordable housing, will be provided in
+Monitoring information relevant to s.106 from earlier years, including affordable housing, is provided in